Linear filtering with fractional noises: large time and small noise asymptotics: Proof of Theorem

-where $p_j(z), q_j(z)$ and $p(z), q(z)$ are solutions to the auxiliary integral equations \eqref{qqpp} and \eqref{pqeq}, respectively.
+where $p_j(z), q_j(z)$ and $p(z), q(z)$ are solutions to auxiliary integral equations \eqref{qqpp} and \eqref{pqeq}, respectively.
 Combining \eqref{SzDz} with \eqref{SSDD} yields the expressions for $\Phi_0(z)$ and $\Phi_1(z)$ and, in turn, for the Laplace transform $\widehat g(z)$ in \eqref{gTz_expr}, specified up to unknown constants $k^S_j$, $k^D_j$ and $\psi(0)$.
-These constants are found be means of \eqref{cond1} and the conditions, implied by removal of the poles,
+These constants are found using \eqref{cond1} and the conditions, implied by removal of the poles,

 Finally, the limit filtering error can be computed using \eqref{PTfla}.